ChieuAnh-Nguyen/csv_postgres_connector/README.md

 🐢 10/18

-Finished!
 Created functions and added to a .py file.
 Can now import multiple csv into Postgres DB at a time!

+🐢 10/20

+Made code reusable.
+Done!